ctrlcccv/ctrlcccv.github.io/content/code-en/2025-04-18-swiper-progress2/index.md

 ## Wrapping Up — How Will You Use It?
 Building a step-based slider with a visual progress indicator is a powerful way to guide users through content—whether it's educational, promotional, or interactive.

-I’ve used this setup in quizzes and onboarding flows, and it’s worked like a charm.
+I've used this setup in quizzes and onboarding flows, and it's worked like a charm.
 How about you?
 Got a project where this could fit in?
 Let me know in the comments—or feel free to fork the code and make it your own.

 <br>

 <div class="btn_wrap">
     <a target="_blank" href="https://ctrlcccv.github.io/ctrlcccv-demo/2025-04-17-swiper-progress2/">Live Example Preview</a>
-    <a href="/code/2025-04-16-swiper-center3/">[Related Posts] Swiper.js: How to Fix Loop + CenteredSlides Issues</a>
+    <a href="/code-en/2025-04-16-swiper-center3/">[Related Posts] Swiper.js: How to Fix Loop + CenteredSlides Issues</a>
 </div>